SvenBroeckling/phasesix-rulebook/published/magic_en.md

 * Summoning *(Charm)*
 * Enchantment *(Attractiveness)*

 ### Spell templates

 Spell templates change the values of a spell, and can also add effects or completely change the behavior of the spell.
 Spell templates are divided into four categories:

 * Basic: basic adjustments to spells.
-  * Powerful spell (1 spell point): The power of the spell is increased by one.
+  * Powerful spell (3 spell points): The power of the spell is increased by one.
   * Easy to Perform (5 spell points): The spell requires 1 arcana less, but at least 1 arcana.
   * Twin spell (5 spell points): The spell affects one additional target.
 The effect is applied to all targets.
   * Long Range (2 spell points): The range of the spell is increased by 20 meters.